TaylorDBrown/TaylorDBrown/README.md

-Hi There! 👋 Thanks for stopping by.
+Hi there! 👋 Thanks for stopping by.

 Welcome to my page!
 I'm Taylor David, a freelance Shopify developer.